I have adopted an outlook that makes me feel a lot better about a lot of things. If I can’t FIX it, I’ll make it a FEATURE.

-There are things and people and circumstances that cannot be fixed or transformed into something else, no matter how hard we wish, or beg, for it/them to do so.
+There are things, people, and circumstances, that cannot be fixed or transformed into something else, no matter how hard we wish, or beg, for it/them to do so.

 Grant me the serenity to accept the things I cannot change, courage to change the things I can, and the wisdom to know the difference

 The little complex of six units where I live has unique challenges.
-It’s cute and pretty but there’s not much cash in the communal kitty.
+It’s cute and pretty, but there’s not much cash in the communal kitty.
 Scraping meager funds together to do basic maintenance has us fretting.
-Finding enough to do aesthetic, but not necessarily urgent jobs, is currently out of the question.
+Finding enough to do aesthetic, but not necessarily urgent, jobs is currently out of the question.

 I’ve given up on the idea that I’ll make another braai (barbecue) on my bricks.
 I could do it, and have done so, many times.
 But …

-I made an unpatriotic decision and dispensed with braais (plural, pronounced ‘brize’ like ‘prize’) altogether.
-I did not enjoy looking at the sorry structure when it wasn’t on fire and my stainless steel grids were stolen.
+I made an unpatriotic decision and dispensed with braais (plural, pronounced ‘brize,’ like ‘prize’) altogether.
+I did not enjoy looking at the sorry structure when it wasn’t on fire, and my stainless steel grids were stolen.
 I was in a huff for about half an hour before I had my FEATURE moment.

 I am slowly transforming my braai area into a succulent micro-garden.
-It’s waterwise, hardy and unfazed by the scorching sun.
+It’s water-wise, hardy, and unfazed by the scorching sun.

-Where the bricks are missing and scarred I patiently packed in soil and an amazing growing medium a national grocery store gave me each time I paid for goods.
+Where the bricks are missing and scarred, I patiently packed in soil and an amazing growing medium a national grocery store gave me each time I paid for goods.
 Inside a promotional little garden kit was a thick ‘soil’ coin that swells and grows into a neat stack of wet pseudo-soil when you water it (I wonder if it’s made of coconut hair or similar?
-Perhaps you know?).
+Perhaps you know?)
 Terribly exciting and wondrous.

-I cut ‘slips’ from well established mothership plants and simply push them into the mix, much like a florist pushes stems into florist’s foam (Is that what the spongy stuff is called?)
+I cut ‘slips’ from well established mother ship plants and simply push them into the mix, much like a florist pushes stems into florist’s foam (Is that what the spongy stuff is called?)